For kaong seed propagation and nursery care, the following steps are outlined:

 2. Extract the seeds by pressing on the fruits with the sole of the shoe.
 Take care in handling the fruit.
 As in many palms, the sap from the fruit can cause severe irritation.
 Use a stick or glove to collect the seeds;

 4. Subject the seeds to pregermination treatment following the procedures for scarification, warm water treatment, or removal of hilum cover (read Sweet Palm or Kaong Propagation Methods ).

 5. Sow or insert the seeds on a seedbed or in a pot of coarse (sandy) medium.
 The depth of sowing should be about the thickness of the seeds;

-Use sandy loam soil as potting medium or mix clayey soil with river sand at 2:1 ratio by volume.
-Fill the pot up to about a half inch below the rim.
-This unfilled portion will serve as water trap.
+Use sandy loam soil as potting medium or mix clayey soil with river sand at a 2:1 ratio by volume.
+Fill the pot up to about a half-inch below the rim.
+This unfilled portion will serve as a water trap.